WRITING FROM THE FERAL IN-BETWEEN

 Earth as teacher?

-I often personify Earth, describing her as speaking “in thresholds” and holding a “soul song” we can remember and attune to when everything is falling apart.
+She often personifies Earth, describing her as speaking “in thresholds” and holding a “soul song” we can remember and attune to when everything is falling apart.
 Landscapes and natural processes become guides for how to move through grief, liminality, and rebuilding with more rhythm and reciprocity, instead of trying to force ourselves back into old shapes.

 Metaphors of rewilding and rupture?

-I use images of nature reclaiming what isn’t tended—“nature reclaims anything that doesn’t persist”—to show how unattended pain or abandoned parts of self eventually surface for integration.
-Words like rewilding, muck, and roots sit right next to emotional work, because healing, to me, is composting and reshaping inner terrain rather than escaping it.
+She uses images of nature reclaiming what isn’t tended—“nature reclaims anything that doesn’t persist”—to show how unattended pain or abandoned parts of self eventually surface for integration.
+Words like rewilding, muck, and roots sit right next to emotional work, because healing, to her, is composting and reshaping inner terrain rather than escaping it.

 Cycles, thresholds, and elements?